AjayKMehta/setup-machine/NeovimNotes.md

 The Inline Assistant enables an LLM to write code directly into a Neovim buffer.
 Supply a prompt and the LLM will either write code or open a chat buffer.
 You can make a visual selection and call the Assistant.

-For convenience, you can call prompts from the [prompt library](https://codecompanion.olimorris.dev/configuration/prompt-library.html) via the Assistant such as `:'<,'>CodeCompanion /buffer what does this file do?`.
+For convenience, you can call prompts with their `short_name` from the [prompt library](https://codecompanion.olimorris.dev/configuration/prompt-library.html) via the Assistant such as `:'<,'>CodeCompanion /buffer what does this file do?`.

 By default, an inline assistant prompt will trigger the diff feature, showing differences between the original buffer and the changes from the LLM.

 To accept changes: `<leader>ca`.

 To reject changes: `<leader>cr`.

+> [!TIP]
+> To specify a different adapter to the default one, include the adapter name within `<>`.
+For example `<','>CodeCompanion <deepseek> can you refactor this?`.
+This approach can also be combined with variables.

 ##### Prompts